chyyuu/rt-patch-analysis/developers/yxg/Notes of materials.md

     > It was designed to prevent deadlock caused by priority inversion.
 However, no busy waiting any more, it will block when trying to fetch the lock???
     - ```local_irq_save()``` still disables preemption, no corresponding lock to rely on.
     - Code must interact with ```SA_NODELAY``` interrupts connot use ```local_irq_save()```, instead, ```raw_local_irq_save()``` should be used.
+  - Priority inheritance for in-kernel spinlocks and semaphores
+    - Piority inheritance is used to prevent priority inheritance.
+Higher priority task give their priority to lower priority tasks that are holding critical locks.
+    - Transitive.
+And time is limited, as the lock is released, the enhanced priority is given up.
+    - *Too much detail, check here again when necessary*

 # To be read
 - [https://old.lwn.net/Articles/146861/](https://old.lwn.net/Articles/146861/)